rayhern/django-table-sharding/README.md

 Every time migrations are run it will copy changes from the source table to the sharded tables.

-Set the model manager to the models you want to shard into their own tables.
+Set the model manager to the models you want to shard into separate tables.
 Example::

     objects = ShardManager()